Effective bounds on characterising slopes for all knots: Examples

 If $|q|> Q(K)$, then $p/q$ is a characterising slope for $K$. \begin{proof} By definition, we have $T(K)=0$ because there is no satellite description $K=P(J)$ such that $K$ is splicifiable with respect to $(P,J)$.
 By Theorem \ref{theorem:C(K)usingt}, we have that every slope $p/q$ with $|q|> \max\{Q(K), T(K)\}=Q(K)$ is characterising for $K$. \end{proof} \end{corollary}

 Recall that the \emph{surgery description number} $sd(K)$ of a knot $K$ is defined to be the minimum number of regions required to unknot $K$ via nullhomologous Rolfsen twists.
-Note that $sd(K)>1$ implies $\mathfrak{t}(K)=0$.
+Note that $\mathfrak{t}(K)$ is only defined when $sd(K)=1$.
 The surgery description number is related to several other knot invariants \cite{aikrt}.
 Here, we observe that the signature of a knot gives a lower bound for its surgery description number.

 \begin{lemma} Let $K$ be a knot.
 Then its signature $\sigma(K)$ satisfies $\frac{|\sigma(K)|}{2} \leq sd(K)$. \begin{proof} The signature $\sigma(K)$ is a lower bound for twice the topological 4-genus, $2 g^{\text{TOP}}_4(K)$ \cite{kauffman-taylor}.
 Let $g_{a}(K)$ be the minimal difference between the genera of a Seifert surface $F$ for $K$ and a subsurface $F' \subset F$ bounded by a knot $K'$ with Alexander polynomial $\Delta_{K'}=1$.
 We have $g^{\text{TOP}}_4(K) \leq g_{a}(K)$ since a knot $K'$ with $\Delta_{K'}=1$ has $g^{\text{TOP}}_4(K)=0$ \cite{freedman}.
 Performing the nullhomologous Rolfsen twists relating $K$ to the unknot in succession, we obtain a sequence of knots $K_i, i=0,\ldots, sd(K)$, where $K_0 = K$ and $K_{sd(K)}=U$ is the unknot.
 Using \cite[Theorem 1.1]{mccoy_galg}, we see that